YasikaInsights/Retail-Analytics-using-SQL-Python/README.md

 # Python Project: Retail-Analytics

+# Process :

+# First Process:
+To analyze marketing trend right data and accurate records plays a vital role.
+Understanding customers behavior, needs, style of purchase helps in marketing strategies and target audience.
+Customer, Product and Transaction data can be used to track customer history and future purchasing and can identify most repeated customers and sales by Customers ID’s(Unique identification) with purchasing records.
+Customer segmentation based on demographics, customer behavior and business requirements can offer customized services to provider by their satisfaction.
+To ensure that marketing efforts are backed by certain trends rather than assumptions analyzing marketing data can have benefits for data-driven decision making, segmentation and marketing, campaigns, budget allocation, real-time monitoring and improve customer experience.
+This SQL analysis can be a great turn over for ROI can lead to higher conversion rates and customer retention.
+Predictive analytics can boost businesses to focus on future trends by optimizing stock levels and can reduce wastage.

+# Second Prcoess:
+The process begins with data extraction and transformation, ensuring consistency and accuracy.
+It then progresses through statistical analysis, time-dependent data modeling, and visualization techniques to understand key retail patterns.
+The creation of DEPVAR (Total Amount per Transaction) and statistical aggregation allows for a deeper analysis of sales trends and consumer behavior.
+By following this structured approach, businesses can enhance marketing strategies, improve decision-making, and optimize product offerings based on data-driven insights

+# Third Porcess:
+In this analysis, we aim to predict the Total Amount per Transaction (referred to as DEPVAR) based on a dataset of marketing transactions.
+This dataset contains information about product quantities, prices, and other relevant features that can influence the total amount spent by a customer.
+Understanding how different variables affect DEPVAR is critical for effective data-driven marketing strategies.
+By identifying the best predictor for DEPVAR, we can develop a more accurate model that allows businesses to forecast total transaction amounts, optimize pricing strategies, and improve marketing efforts.
+This analysis follows a structured approach, combining Exploratory Data Analysis (EDA) to understand the distribution and relationships between variables, with a Linear Regression model to predict DEPVAR based on the most impactful independent variable.
+Key Objectives:
+To explore and understand the dataset through EDA techniques.
+To identify outliers and important relationships between variables.
+To predict DEPVAR using Linear Regression and evaluate model accuracy.
+To develop actionable insights for marketing and business decision-making.
+The outcome of this analysis will assist in improving predictive capabilities, enabling more informed decisions based on transaction data.

+# Fourth Prcoess:
+The primary objective of this project is to develop a robust Multiple Linear Regression model that predicts DEPVAR based on various demographic, behavioral, and transactional factors captured in the marketing dataset.
+Before building the predictive model, extensive Exploratory Data Analysis (EDA) was conducted, which included computing quartile distributions, identifying left and right outliers, and evaluating correlations among numeric variables using a heatmap.
+Cross-tabulation analyses were performed for categorical features to understand the relationship between independent variables and DEPVAR.
+To ensure the quality of predictors, techniques such as Variance Inflation Factor (VIF) analysis and Backward Elimination were used to address multicollinearity and refine the model by selecting statistically significant features.
+The final model was trained and tested using a standard data split and was evaluated based on key metrics such as Root Mean Squared Error (RMSE) and R-squared (R²) to assess its performance and reliability.
+Visualization of the actual versus predicted DEPVAR values further validates the model’s accuracy.
+Overall, this project highlights the systematic process of data-driven model development, providing actionable insights into the factors influencing customer spending, which can be leveraged for more targeted marketing strategies.

 <img width="793" height="566" alt="image" src="https://github.com/user-attachments/assets/9364ac7e-abcd-48d8-b32b-53b2f9fe044f" />
 <img width="795" height="572" alt="image" src="https://github.com/user-attachments/assets/5716a7d3-673e-4650-ae21-4394d12e7459" />
 <img width="755" height="573" alt="image" src="https://github.com/user-attachments/assets/55fd8bef-264d-4d95-a241-d01a07daa5b7" />